Morriz/mostack/README.md

 Check output for the following url: https://api.dev.yourdoma.in/api/publicmethod

 It should already be running ok, or it is in the process of detecting the new image and rolling out the update.

+#### 2.3 Prometheus stats in Grafana

+Look at a pre-installed [Grafana dashboard](https://grafana.dev.yourdoma.in) showing the cluster metrics.
+Use the following default creds if not changed already in `values/grafana.yaml`:

+* username: Admin
+* password: jaja

+#### 2.4 Kibana log view

+Look at a pre-installed [Kibana dashboard](https://kibana.dev.yourdoma.in) showing the cluster metrics.
+Use the following index pattern 'filebeat-*` and select one of the time formats and go to "Discover".